(This article may or may not contain affiliate links. What does that mean?)

 Rent a Boat

 Think about it.
 It’s late summer, it’s hot, everyone wants to be around water.
 Rent a boat!
-It’s the ultimate seclusion keeping your family away from those annoying teenagers that refuse to wear a mask but still manage to get in your bubble space (Bitter!
-Party of one!).
+It’s the ultimate family break.
 A few things to consider before packing up and heading to the lake:

 - Check your state laws on licensing.
 Some ask for a driver’s license, however, others are more strict and require a boating license.